mariaelenaguer/mariaelenaguer.github.io/Research.md

  <details>
 <details>
 <summary>Abstract</summary>
-<pre>$ Forecasting the adoption of technological innovations is difficult but potentially impactful, particularly in rural lowincome communities worldwide.
-This paper tests a novel method to measure mobile money adoption by employing
+<pre>$ Forecasting the adoption of technological innovations is difficult but potentially impactful, <br>
+ particularly in rural lowincome communities worldwide.
+This paper tests a novel method to measure <br>
-behavioral measures to elicit preferences for saving or remitting using mobile money.
-I link these game decisions to individual-level mobile money administrative transaction data; my findings show that while willingness to remit through mobile money strongly predicts adoption in the second and third years after mobile money was introduced, willingness to save in the mobile money game is a strong predictor of future mobile money cash-in and any mobile money transaction in the first, second, and third years.</pre>
+ mobile money adoption by employing behavioral measures to elicit preferences for saving or remitting <br>
+ using mobile money.
+I link these game decisions to individual-level mobile money administrative <br>
+ transaction data; my findings show that while willingness to remit through mobile money strongly predicts <br> adoption in the second and third years after mobile money was introduced,willingness to save in the mobile <br>
+ money game is a strong predictor of future mobile money cash-in and any mobile money transaction in the first,<br> second, and third years.</pre>
 </details>